Using the JAWS Scripts For Youtube

 The scripts include a system for handling text chatting during a live stream:

-Type the prefix key, the left bracket ([) by default, then type as many of the following keys as desired to navigate among chat messages.
-Press Esc to exit the chat review mode when done.
+Type the prefix key, the left bracket ([) by default, then type as many of the following keys as

 The navigation keys comprise the right-hand portion of the home row on a standard English US QWERTY keyboard:

-H goes to and reads the first message, J the previous from current position, L the next from current position, and the semicolon (;) the last message available.
+H goes to and reads the first message, J the previous from current position, L

 K repeats the last-read message.

-- When the recording begins playing, the chat area will contain a note indicating that chat messages will appear at the times they were initially added.
+at the times they were initially added.
 This note will be replaced with actual chat messages when they begin to

 appear.
 As a result, the reading position may be invalidated when messages begin to appear in the window.

-- As messages appear during playback at the times they were originally added during the live stream, it is necessary to fast-forward
+- As messages appear during playback at the times they were originally added during the live stream, it is

-to the end of the stream to gain access to all posted chat messages.
+necessary to fast-forward to the end of the stream to gain access to all posted chat messages.

 - Rewinding the stream will also remove chats from the display and may invalidate the current reading position.